 Holly fern likes moist, but not soggy, soil.
-During dry weather, give the plant about an inch of water per week.
+During dry weather, give the plant about an inch (2.5 cm.) of water per week.
 Indoors, water the plant whenever the top of the soil feels slightly dry.
 Water deeply, then let the pot drain thoroughly.
 Avoid soggy soil, which may result in root rot.

-Fertilize holly fern using a diluted solution of a balanced, slow-release fertilizer after new growth emerges in spring.
+Fertilize holly fern using a diluted solution of balanced, slow-release fertilizer after new growth emerges in spring.
 Alternatively, feed the plant occasionally with a water-soluble fertilizer or fish emulsion.
 Don’t overfeed; ferns are light feeders that are damaged by too much fertilizer.

 Holly fern care involves periodic grooming.
 Trim the plant whenever it looks shaggy or overgrown.
 Don’t worry if holly fern drops its leaves during cold weather.
 As long as the plant doesn’t freeze, it will grow back in the spring.